whitey-01/opinion-dynamic-simulator/README.md

     - an xml file containing the output of the test (configuration, number of simulations executed, average rounds needed to reach the absorbing state)

-Simulations are stored under *output/simulations/* \r Tests are stored under *output/test/*
+Simulations are stored under *output/simulations/* \
+Tests are stored under *output/test/*

 Opinion update rules available: